-- In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - 328 The identification data associated with the memory update is automatically logged during the session.
+- In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - The ciphered data is automatically decrypted then stored in the requested memory. - A maintenance transaction can end only after a successful integrity check of the loaded data or an erase.
+The identification data associated with the memory update is automatically logged during the session,